corsairmarks/uncapped_consecration/mod/README.md

 ## Compatibility

+While this mod does replace some built-in gameplay objects, it should generally play nicely with other mods as long a they do not also adjust Consecrated Worlds.

+Not included in my compilation mod [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089).
+This mod is compatible with the compilation.

+Built for Stellaris version 3.1.* "Lem."
+Not compatible with achievements.

+### When to Install

+This mod can be safely added after the game has started and should be safe to remove.
+After removing the mod, your game will revert to the built-in behavior for Consecrated Worlds (although you will not lose any if you exceed the base cap of 3).
+Always backup your savegame before attempting to remove a mod.

+### Known Issues

 Overwriting effects and planetary decisions a well as preempting events result in the game logging error messages when first launching.
 Expect to see five lines in error.log similar to these:

 ```